Plan a day and time to clean the classroom WITH the students.

 The cleaning crew comes in the summer, and furniture will likely get moved around.
 Be mindful of that.
 Clean off your desk, cover bookshelves or move books, stack items on back counters, and put up decorations that you don’t want to be moved around or jostled.
 If you have items of value like a microwave, coffee pot, or mini fridge, take them home.
 Don’t risk them getting stolen or broken.

 On the last day of school, take time to think.

 Take a few quiet minutes in your classroom to think back since the summer.
 Consider what you liked and what you would change.
 Think about what worked and what didn’t.
 Think about your classroom setup and how you want it to look the following year.
 Make a list of items you need for your classroom when you come back after the summer.
 It’s easier to make a list now while your memories are still fresh.
 I would look around my room and it would jog my memory: I will need more magnets, more highlighter tape, hand sanitizer, and more blue fadeless colored paper for bulletin boards (it does exist).
 Print out any curriculum information.
 Take books you need for professional development in the summer.
 Take your teaching badge with you.
 Update passwords or bring passwords for different sites home in case you need access to them.

 The best advice I have (from 16 years teaching in a public school) is to not wait until the last day.
 Throwing things in cabinets will not make the need for cleaning go away.
 Coming back to a messy classroom is like starting off on the wrong foot.
 It is more work at the beginning of the year when you are typically at your busiest.

-Congratulations on closing out another year in a hard profession that rewards you with student accomplishments, hugs, and forever grateful families.
+Congratulations on wrapping up the school year in a hard profession that rewards you with student accomplishments, hugs, and forever grateful families.
 Everything you do in the classroom matters.
 Every detail.
 Every plan.
 Every thought.
 Thank you for your dedication and hard work.
 Summer is almost upon us!

 Find more lesson plans and classroom resources on Shaped.